-A preset on the Unreal Engine might look like this, exposing transformations of object and a light color.
+A preset on the Unreal Engine might look like this, exposing transformations of object, light color, a blueprint function or visibility of a mesh.

 When loading a level into Viz Arc, additionally to the outliner, the presets are displayed below in the PRESETS panel.